 For more information and details about applying, please visit our Project ARISE page.

-The ECSE program at San Francisco State University has been awarded a 5-year grant (2014-2018), the CIRCLE grant (Careers and Inclusive Resources related to Children's Learning in the Early Years) from the Department of Education.
+The ECSE (Early Childhood Special Education) program and SLHS (Speech, Language, and Hearing Sciences) program at San Francisco State University have been awarded a five-year grant (2019-2023), the Project GROW Grant (Guiding Responsive Communication Within Inclusive Early Childhood Settings) from the Department of Education.
 The co-directors of the project are Drs.
-Amber Friesen and Marci Hanson.
-This grant will fund a stipend program for scholars accepted into the ECSE credential or credential/masters program.
+Amber Friesen and Teresa Gray.
+This grant will fund a stipend program for scholars accepted into the ECSE Credential/masters program, or SLHS Master's Program.

-There is a critical need for more highly qualified professionals, including individuals from diverse socio-cultural backgrounds, with the knowledge and skills to deliver quality services to young children with disabilities (birth to five) and their families.
-The CIRCLE grant was awarded to help prepare more credentialed ECSE scholars to fill this need.
+There is a critical need for more highly-qualified professionals of diverse sociocultural backgrounds to support the learning and development of ALL young children within inclusive settings.
+The Project GROW Grant was awarded to help prepare more credentialed ECSE and SLHS scholars to fill this need.

-Individuals who have completed a bachelor's degree in any field and have experience working with young children are eligible to apply for the CIRCLE program.
+Individuals who have completed a bachelor's degree in any field and have experience working with young children are eligible to apply for the Project GROW program.

-Students who are admitted to the ECSE credential or credential/masters programs are eligible for tuition stipend support while completing the program requirements.
+Students who are admitted to the ECSE Credential/Master's Programs OR SLHS Master's Program are eligible for tuition stipend support while completing the program requirements.

 For PDF files, you'll need Adobe Acrobat 5.0 or above to view it.
 If you need Adobe Acrobat Reader it's available free from Adobe.